abdulazizmsc/abdulazizmsc/README.md

 I am open for any short or long term project where i can provide professional service based on your need around Data Science

-I am registerd on upwork as freelancer https://www.upwork.com/freelancers/~01e3cf906d82ea86d5?viewMode=1
+I am registered on upwork as freelancer https://www.upwork.com/freelancers/~01e3cf906d82ea86d5?viewMode=1

 If you have any question, dont hesitate to contact me